wilsonliaows/docs/connectors/freshdesk.md

 1. Add a new connection

-You could either go to or your ["New Connection" page](https://www.workato.com/connections/new)
+You could either go to your ["New Connection" page](https://www.workato.com/connections/new)

 or go to your ["Connections" page](https://www.workato.com/connections) and click on the "Create a New Connection" button on the top-right corner, as seen below.